jesievans/jesievansart.com/README.md

 # jesievansart.com
-jesievansart.com

-This is a readme file for my site jesievansart.com - this is a personal, art site.
+This is a readme file for my personal, art site.